All Products

 AnalyticDB:Access a Hive data source

-AnalyticDB for MySQL Spark allows you to access Hive data sources over the Thrift or Java Database Connectivity (JDBC) protocol.
-For security purposes, you can enable the Kerberos authentication feature for Hive data sources.
-This ensures that only Kerberos-authenticated clients can access AnalyticDB for MySQL clusters and submit jobs.
-This topic uses the Hive service in E-MapReduce (EMR) to describe how to access a Hive data source.
+AnalyticDB for MySQL Spark can read from and write to Hive data sources over the Thrift or Java Database Connectivity (JDBC) protocol.
+For security-sensitive environments, Kerberos authentication ensures that only authenticated clients can access the cluster and submit jobs.
+This topic uses the Hive service in E-MapReduce (EMR) as an example.

 Prerequisites

-• An EMR cluster is created in the same region as the AnalyticDB for MySQL cluster.
+• An EMR cluster in the same region as the AnalyticDB for MySQL cluster.
 For more information, see Create a cluster.

 Important